 FSB’s creative reworking of this iconic Oklahoma school transports OCU law students back to their future.

 The challenges were many.
 As a nationally designated historic facility, care had to be taken in order to preserve its integrity.
 No original blueprints existed, but plans were found in a book written about Oklahoma’s historical buildings.
-The FSB team held multiple information-gathering charrettes with university officials, deans, professors, students and vendors.
+For this historic preservation project, the FSB team held multiple information-gathering charrettes with university officials, deans, professors, students and vendors.
 Our staff also was required to carefully document and photograph all historic elements within the building and the condition of each, working with the federal government and the Oklahoma Historical Society’s State Historic Preservation Office.

 To fit all the required elements into the building required a great deal of creativity.
 The Great Hall serves multiple functions as a reception hall, student lounge and overflow library/study area.
 In addition to faculty offices, space was also converted to accommodate admissions, career services, international programs, law review and student bar association needs.
 Wi-Fi, hard connections and other technology were added to create state-of-the-art “smart” classrooms.
 A courtroom, complete with judges’ chambers, provides the appropriate environment for both mock and real trials.